rikosintie/Discovery/usage.md

 I recommend saving the switch IP addresses in a plain text file, one per line, and then using nmap to verify that ssh is working.

-For example, create a new text file - ip.txt.
+For example, create a new text file
+`ip.txt`.
 If you are using vs code and the Rainbow csv extension you can simply run a query:

 `select a1`